 Your golf cart insurance policy can include any or all of the following:

-- Liability: Covers accidents, injuries and property damage you may cause to another person on the golf course or in another vehicle.
+- Liability: This covers accidents, injuries, and property damage that you may cause to another person on the golf course or in another vehicle.

-- Collision: Covers accidental damage resulting from a collision, regardless of whether you are responsible or another driver is at fault.
-If you are using your vehicle on a golf course, at a resort, or in a private gated community, you may be covered for collision under the management or ownership, like a condominium association that has jurisdiction over the gated community.
+- Collision: This covers accidental damage resulting from a collision, regardless of whether you are responsible or another driver is at fault.
+If you are using your vehicle on a golf course, at a resort, or in a private gated community, you may be covered for collision under the management or ownership, like a condominium association, that has jurisdiction over the gated community.
 However, if you are going to drive your golf cart on public roads, you will need your own policy.

 - Medical payments: If you are in an accident, medical payments coverage will help to cover the costs of medical treatment and hospitalization for you and anyone else riding in your cart.
 This is an excellent coverage to have in place, given that there is always a chance that a passenger in your golf cart may not have adequate health coverage.

-- Uninsured or underinsured motorists: Provides compensation if you or your passengers are injured in an accident, and another car or golf cart driver is at fault who does not have adequate insurance.
+- Uninsured or underinsured motorists: This provides compensation if you or your passengers are injured in an accident, and another car or golf cart driver is at fault who does not have adequate insurance.
 It will also compensate you for property damage caused from an uninsured driver.